Headhunters (film): Plot

-Waking in a hospital, Roger learns the police think he is Ove, and arrest him for the farmer's murder when he tries to escape.
+Waking in a hospital, Roger learns that the police is mistaking him for Ove, and arrest him for the farmer's murder.
 Driving to the station, the officers pull over to block a truck reported stolen.
-Roger realizes that Clas is driving the truck, and that Diana may have helped Clas by rubbing the GPS gel into Roger's hair.
-With Clas approaching, the officers ignore Roger's protests, allowing Clas to ram the car off a cliff.
-Playing dead until Clas leaves the scene, Roger shaves his head and hides his hair on a deceased officer's body, then swaps clothes with a detective's disfigured body to fake his death.
+Clas is driving the truck, and Diana may have helped him by rubbing the GPS gel into Roger's hair.
+Clas rams the car off a cliff.
+Playing dead until Clas leaves, Roger shaves his head and hides his hair on an officer's corpse, then swaps clothes with a detective's disfigured body to fake his death.

-Roger turns to Lotte for help, only to discover she is working for Clas.
-Clas, who is still secretly employed by HOTE, was planning to use Roger to get the Pathfinder job and steal their secret technologies.
-Lotte admits that she put the GPS gel in Roger's hair, absolving Diana, and that she suggested dinner so she could introduce him to Clas; since Roger ended their affair, Clas used a counterfeit Rubens painting to meet Roger through Diana.
-When Roger lets his guard down, Lotte attacks him with a knife, causing Roger to shoot and kill her in self-defense.
+Roger asks Lotte for help, but she is working for Clas.
+Clas, who is still secretly employed by HOTE, was planning to use Roger to get the Pathfinder job and steal their technologies.
+Lotte put the gel in Roger's hair and was to introduce him to Clas.
+However, Roger ended the affair before that could happen, so Clas used the Rubens painting to meet him through Diana.
+Lotte attacks him with a knife, causing Roger to fatally shoot her in self-defense.
 Roger returns home and admits everything to Diana, who apologizes for her affair with Clas.
-The next morning, Roger goes to a morgue to retrieve the remaining evidence linking him to the murders (his cut hair), while Diana contacts Clas to ostensibly resume their affair.
+The next morning, Roger enters a morgue to retrieve the remaining evidence linking him to the murders (his cut hair), while Diana contacts Clas to ostensibly resume their affair.

-While cleaning Ove's cabin of evidence, Roger is confronted by Clas, who was able to track the GPS gel in the cut hair.
-Clas gloats that Diana has returned to him, and tries to shoot Roger but fails.
-Roger fatally wounds Clas with a hidden gun, explaining that Diana only resumed their affair so she could load Clas' gun with blanks.
-Ove's home security records Clas involved in a shootout, though Roger stays in a camera blind spot near Ove.
-The footage, combined with evidence doctored by Roger, suggests Ove and Clas were art thieves who killed the farmer, Lotte, then finally each other after a dispute.
-The police, including star detective Brede Sperre, ignore the minor inconsistencies (Ove's time of death being days earlier than what is implied by the video footage) because Brede knows that leaving the case unsolved would harm his growing reputation.
-Later, Roger and a visibly pregnant Diana are shown selling their house, and Roger returns to work, giving the Pathfinder job to the client he rejected and robbed at the beginning of the film.
+While cleaning Ove's cabin of evidence, Roger is confronted by Clas, who tracked the gel in the cut hair.
+Clas tries to shoot Roger but fails.
+Roger fatally wounds Clas with a gun, and explains that Diana loaded Clas' gun with blanks.
+Ove's security camera records Clas shooting and getting shot, but not Roger.
+The footage, combined with evidence planted by Roger, suggests that Ove and Clas were art thieves who killed the farmer, Lotte, and finally each other.
+The police ignore the inconsistencies (Ove's and Clas' times of death not matching) because leaving the case unsolved would harm star detective Brede Sperre's growing reputation.

+Later, Roger and Diana sell their house.
+Roger returns to work, giving the Pathfinder job to an applicant he previously rejected and robbed.